 Nothing New is completely carbon neutral and works with carbon offset partners.
 They also have a program that allows you to send in worn-out shoes for free and get $20 off when buying a new pair.

 Stella McCartney is an entirely vegan brand that sets the standard for sustainable luxury wear in the fashion industry.
 The British designer, Stella McCartney, uses responsible and sustainable methods and has done so for almost two decades.

 The brand makes its sneakers from recycled polyester, repurposing plastic waste and using up to 50% less energy than virgin polyester.
 This brand emphasizes reducing waste across the entire supply chain.
-The brand is also a member of the Ethical Trading Initiative (ETI).
+The brand is also a Ethical Trading Initiative (ETI) member.